Ultimate Richmond Real Estate Investing Guide for 2026

 Median Population Age

-A strong housing market necessitates individuals who start off renting, then shifting into homeownership, and then buying up in the residential market.
-This needs a robust, consistent labor pool of residents who feel optimistic to shift up in the real estate market.
-An area with these attributes will show a median population age that is the same as the working adult’s age.
+A preferable housing market for real estate investors is active in all areas, especially renters, who become home purchasers, who move up into larger real estate.
+This requires a robust, consistent labor force of individuals who are confident enough to move up in the real estate market.
+An area with these attributes will have a median population age that matches the wage-earning person's age.

 Income Rates